tushartushar/taksidiotis/guide.md

 ## Shopping

 * The Mall Athens: Located at Marousi, next to the "Neratziotissa station" on the Attiki Odos motorway, it is the biggest shopping centre of Greece hosting more than 200 shopping alternatives.
 Apart from shopping, the Mall also hosts lots of restaurants and coffee shops, cutting-edge cinemas and leisure areas for all family members.
 You can get there either by train or suburban railway. [click to see location](https://goo.gl/maps/9rzPaefnvvy)

+* A great place to go shopping and combining it with a strall in one of the most beautiful places of Athens, is the Monastiraki flea market.
+You will find all sorts of shops just next to each other ( https://www.athensguide.com/monastiraki.html ).
+At the end of the main market road (Ifestou), you will surely want to keep on walking towards Thissio, a place with wonderful ancient sights on your one side and many restaurants and cafes on the other, while you are talking your walk on a paved road, making the time stop and creating an unrepeatable feeling. ( http://www.athensguide.com/thission/index.html )

 ## Other tips and tricks